Restless Legs in Pregnancy is Real and Moms are No Longer Ignoring It

 When I studied aromatherapy for pregnancy, birth and postpartum through the Penny Price Institute, I always wanted to know why certain oils were recommended or why they could possibly help with certain ailments.

 Lavender oil has been used and appreciated for thousands of years and still remains one of the most popular essential oils.
 It is safe, versatile and gentle.
 Often, lavender is thought of as calming, but it is also anti-inflammatory, antibacterial, antispasmodic and stimulating to the immune system.
 Lavender is well known for its effective relief of inflammation, muscular pain and pain arising from tension.
 It is an oil with many many uses.

-Black Pepper Essential Oil is one of the most common oils for treating muscular problems in pregnancy and throughout life.
+Cypress Essential Oil is one of the most common oils for treating muscular problems in pregnancy and throughout life.
 Why is this?
 It is because when applied to the skin, it dilates blood vessels, increasing blood flow to a certain area.
 It is also reported to flush lactic acid from the body.

 You will notice, that there are not many drops in the massage blend.
 A 2-ounce bottle of massage oil as this recipe helps you make, will last you for several weeks if not close to a month.
 Obviously, the ingredients you purchase will last you a long time and these oils can help with many ailments in the future.